Bouncing Raisin Activity to Explore Questioning Strategies & Interview Pathways

 Overview

-An activity to practice questioning strategies to facilitate students construction of an explanation for what happens in this activity.
-Science process skills that are very helpful for this activity are using observations to make inferences and using observations and inferences to create explanations.
-Observation - the raisins are on the bottom.
-The raisins are floating to the top.
-The raisins have bubbles on them.
-Inference - The bubbles are making the raisins float.
+An activity to practice questioning strategies to facilitate learners construction of an explanation for what happens in this activity.
+Apply science process skills of observation and inference which will be very helpful for this activity to create explanations.

 Materials